davisjam/davisjam.github.io/_pages/research.md

 Our lab conducts software engineering research with an eye to practical impact.
 We understand two modes of impact:
 - *Empirical*: Our tools have found plenty of defects and security vulnerabilities.
 Our research results have been adopted by major companies (Microsoft, IBM, Google) and major software systems (Node.js, Python, Ruby).
 - *Theoretical*: Software engineering is always changing.
 Part of software engineering theory is to articulate and organize concepts so that practicing engineers can make sense of them (ontology).
-We write papers about this, and convey key ideas to practitioners through a Medium blog (70,000 views and counting).
+We write papers about this, and convey key ideas to practitioners through a Medium blog (75,000 views and counting).

 ## Research directions

+Broadly speaking, our lab's research is "systems and security"-oriented software engineering.

 ### Web security, focused on Software Engineering for Domain-Specific Languages